 Google Definitions is a search result at the top of Google Search Result Pages that lists a definition without the user clicking on the result to find the information.
-Google Definitions will give the user a quick answer without having to search for it on a webpage.
-This saves time for users, but it is also seen as a zero-click search result.
+Google Definitions will give the user a quick answer without searching for it on a webpage.
+This saves users time but is also seen as a zero-click search result.

 You can learn a lot from Google’s patent: